Mosque of Amir al-Maridani: Layout

 The Mosque of Amir al-Maridani is built with both hypostyle and riwaq plans, similar to the sultan's mosque in the Citadel, with a dome above the mihrab and three axial entrances.
+A similar riwaq plan is found in the mosques of Amir Husayn, Bashtak, Ulmas, Sitt Miska/Hadaq, Aqsunqur, Qawsun, and Arghun Shah al-Isma'ili.
+A pattern of three axial entrances is also found at the mosques of al-Zahir Baybars and al-Nasir Muhammad.

 The mosque is not rectangular, however, because of the constraints of urban construction.
 Specifically, the northeastern corner was built so that it would not encroach upon Tabanna Street nor a neighboring small lane.
 It is not, however, as irregular as some mosques in urban Cairo, such as Ulmas' Mosque.